davidcorbin/imgurcli/README.md

-imgurcli
+imgurcli - Command line interface to the Imgur API
 ========

-Command line interface for anonymous uploading to the imgur API
+Command line interface for anonymous uploading to the imgur API.

+Requires curl/libcurl